 If you’re planning to use Enpass on your desktop computer running Windows, macOS, or Linux, you don’t have to pay a penny.
 But for Android devices, Enapss is limited to storing 20 passwords only.

-So, these were some of the best password manager apps you can find on the internet.
+So, these were some of the best password manager apps for 2018 you can find on the internet.
 All of these software have their pros and cons.
 An advantage of using free password manager apps is that you can switch them anytime as there is no money to be paid to get a new one.

 However, there is an important thing you should remember when switching password managers.
 Don’t forget to delete all your data before abandoning a password manager app.
 You should do it even if it is paid.